Earnings-related pensions ensure a reasonable consumption level

 The aim of the benefits under the earnings-related pension scheme is to ensure a reasonable purchasing power in various stages of life.

-The benefits of the earnings-related pension scheme include the following:
+The earnings-related pension scheme includes the following benefits:

 - the old-age pension,